Tandid/PopToons-Shop-V2/README.md

 ## What was used?

-Pop Toons Shop was implemented using Typescript, Node, React, MongoDB, NextJS, ContextAPI, Tailwind CSS, Framer Motion, and Vercel.
+Pop Toons Shop was implemented using Typescript, Node, React, MongoDB, NextJS, ContextAPI, Jest, TailwindCSS, Framer Motion, and Vercel.

 ## Key Features

-- Users have the option to sign up for an account, login using Demo Accounts, or shop as guests.
-As a guest, they are able to merge carts if they want to create an account later on.
+- All Users get a chance to explore the landing and shopping page.
+As a guest, they are able to merge carts to an account which they create later on or use a demo account to login with.

 ![Demo 1](https://github.com/Tandid/PopToonsV2/blob/main/public/images/gifs/poptoons1.gif)